Casate Ticino

-Casate Ticino ("Casá", in the local dialect) is an Italian village in the municipality of Bernate Ticino, near Milan, in Lombardy.
+Casate ("Casá", in the local dialect) is an Italian village in the municipality of Bernate Ticino, near Milan, in Lombardy.
 As of 2009 its population was of 1,100 circa.

 History

 Overview

 Casate is first mentioned in 1603, in "Atti della visita pastorale" of Cardinal Federico Borromeo.

 At the end of 1600 the abbot Ferdinand Crivelli decided to build a church, for the peasants of the small village.

 The church was consecrated in 1705, and a plaque still reads as set out in the place of worship: